Anna Robeson Brown: Career

 She also wrote non-fiction books, among them, The Autobiography: A Critical and Comparative Study (1909), "the first book on the subject"; Religious Confessions and Confessants (1914); The Portrait of a Banker: James Stillman, 1850-1918 (1927); and Weir Mitchell: His Life and Letters (1929).

 Brown also wrote for periodicals including Ladies' Home Journal, Godey's Magazine, Lippincott's Magazine, and St. Nicholas Magazine.

 Personal life

-Anna Robeson Brown married lawyer Charles Henry Burr Jr. in 1899.
+Brown married lawyer Charles Henry Burr Jr. in 1899.
 They had two daughters, the elder being archaeologist Dorothy Burr Thompson.
 During World War I, Anna moved herself and her daughters to London to be closer to Charles who was doing work there.
 Charles Henry Burr Jr. died in 1925.
-Anna Robeson Brown Burr died in 1941, aged 68 years, from pneumonia.
+She died in 1941, aged 68 years, from pneumonia.
 She is interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.